Stephane-S/Simplot_PlusPlus/README.md

 # About The Project

 Simplot++ is an open-source multi-platform application designed by Stéphane Samson, Étienne Lord and Vladimir Makarenkov (Université du Québec à Montréal).
 It is implemented in Python.
-SimPlot++ produces publication-ready SimPlot and BootScan plots using 43 nucleotide and 20 amino acid distance models.
+SimPlot++ produces publication-ready SimPlot and

+plots using 43 nucleotide and 20 amino acid distance models.
 Intergenic and intragenic recombination events can be identified using Phi, χ2, NSS and Proportion tests.
 Simplot++ also generates and analyzes interactive sequence similarity networks, while supporting multi-processing and providing distance calculability diagnostics.

 SimPlot++ offers the following features: